 In general, the following physical features of a room can affect a sound system’s performance:

 Let’s say we have a long, narrow room where the distance from one side to the other is 22.6 feet.
 A 50 Hz wave is also about 22.6 feet long.
 (To calculate how long an audio wave is, divide the speed of sound—1,130 ft./second—by the frequency.
 For a 50 Hz wave, 1,130/50 = 22.6 ft.)
-When a 50 Hz wave bounces off the wall, the reflective wave travels right back along the same path and bounces off the other wall and cycle repeats.
+When a 50 Hz wave bounces off the wall, the reflective wave travels right back along the same path and bounces off the other wall, and the cycle repeats.
 In a room such as this, 50 Hz reproduces very well—maybe too well.
-So any mix will have a heavy low end because the low frequencies are being exaggerated by the room acoustics and you’re likely to have for compensate for them, either in your mix or by using a system EQ.
+So any audio in that room will have a heavy low end because the low frequencies are being exaggerated by the room acoustics and you’re likely to have for compensate for them, either in your mix or by using a system EQ.

 Wall and Corner Loading

-The goal of distributed sound is for the people in the back row have the same listening experience as the people in the front, but it isn’t as easy as just bringing an extra pair of speakers.
-Since electricity travels much faster than sound, listeners in the rear of the room are likely to hear the sound coming from the nearest set of speakers before they hear the sound from stage, which can dampen the attack and intelligibility of the sound and create an unpleasant phasing effect.
+The goal of distributed sound is for the people in the back row have the same listening experience as the people in the front, but it isn’t as easy as just putting up an extra pair of speakers.
+Since electricity travels much faster than sound, listeners in the rear of the room will hear the sound coming from the nearest set of speakers before they hear the sound from stage.
+This dampens the attack and intelligibility of the sound, creating an unpleasant phasing effect.
 In large venues, this can actually sound like a short echo.

 It should be noted that frequencies in the sub-bass range of a delay system do not require distribution.
 In fact, a delay system’s highpass filter should be rolled up as high as 300 to 400 Hz to avoid sound going back toward the stage as low frequencies become omnidirectional.